 DSPs in Apollo interfaces are also used to enable realtime UAD-2 processes, meaning you can use plug-ins with virtually no latency while recording.
 In addition, the realtime DSP processes can be recorded to disk or monitored through without recording and that’s available on a track-by-track basis.
 That means you can print some tracks with processing and others can be ‘dry’, and all of this occurs on the hardware outside your computer, so no matter how complex your input channel is, there is no additional load placed on the hosts computer.

-I can already run VST / AU / RTAS plug-ins on my computer.
+I can already run VST / AU / AAX plug-ins on my computer.
 Why should I buy a UAD‑2?

-The quality and accuracy of UAD-2 Powered Plug-Ins can also be attributed to the relationships UA has with our plug-in partners.
-We go right to the source of the hardware — whether it’s Roland, Neve, Manley, Studer, SSL, Lexicon, Empirical Labs, EMT, Trident, etc. — using original manufacturer’s schematics and “golden” units, working side-by-side with the original designers throughout the development process.
+The quality and accuracy of UAD-2 plug-ins can also be attributed to the relationships UA has with our plug-in partners.
+We go right to the source of the hardware — whether it’s Neve, Manley, Studer, SSL, Lexicon, Empirical Labs, EMT, Fender, and more — using the original manufacturer’s schematics and “golden” units, working side-by-side with the original designers throughout the development process.
 This ensures that UAD-2 plug-in emulations are as close to their analog counterparts as possible.
-Of course, ultimately “hearing is believing,” and we are confident you’ll be more than pleased with the sound.

 Why don’t I just buy a more powerful computer?